-- 5.3.15 The site, of approx. 0.3 hectare, is currently occupied by Herefordshire Council's Children's Centre and some other associated uses.
+- 5.2.15 The site, of approx. 0.3 hectare, is currently occupied by the now closed Herefordshire Council's Children's Centre and some other associated uses.
 Proposals are being developed for the relocation of the Children's Centre.
 The majority of the uses occupy attractive buildings, part of the old Ross Grammar School.
 To the east, the uses are all residential.
-There are some good quality trees, hedges and walls along the Ryefield Road site boundary. - 5.3.16 Although the parking area on the land occupied by the adjacent Larruperz Centre is currently used by Children's Centre users, that is not formally for their use.
+There are some good quality trees, hedges and walls along the Ryefield Road site boundary. - 5.2.16 Although the parking area on the land occupied by the adjacent Larruperz Centre was used by Children's Centre users, that was not formally for their use.
 Vehicular access would be expected to be from Ryefielf Road but consideration should be given to access to the southern part of the site from Grammar School Close.
 Pedestrian access is possible from the Larruprez Centre direction.

-Map 4: The Ryefield Centre
+Map 10: The Ryefield Centre